by Randall S. Hansen, Ph.D.

 Earn a reputation for being dependable, professional, and cooperative.
 Act and look the part.

 Finally, be a problem-solver.
-Don’t go to your boss with problems.
+Go to your boss with problems only as a last resort — make every effort to solve the problem on your own.
 If a difficult situation arises, be sure to come up with at least one solution before seeking your boss’s blessing for dealing with the situation.
 Problem-solvers get promoted.
 Complainers who expect the boss to solve all their problems don’t.

 9. Be a Team Player